benc-uk/chatr/readme.md

 It provides group and private chats, a persistent user list and several other features.

-It is built on several Azure technologies: _Web PubSub, Static Web Apps, Table Storage_ and _Container Instances_
+It is built on several Azure technologies: _Web PubSub, Static Web Apps and \_Table Storage_

 > 👁‍🗨 Note.
 This is a side project, created to aid learning while building something interesting.
 The code should not be considered 'best practice' or representing a set of recommendations for using Azure Web PubSub, however it does represent the output of getting something working!